harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 [This older paper](https://www.ncbi.nlm.nih.gov/pubmed/3695504) had a very interesting finding:

-&gt; The positive estrogen feedback was found to be a relatively sex-specific reaction of the hypothalamo-hypophyseal system in rats as well as in human beings.
+> The positive estrogen feedback was found to be a relatively sex-specific reaction of the hypothalamo-hypophyseal system in rats as well as in human beings.
 It is dependent--most of all--on the estrogen convertible androgen level during sexual brain differentiation, but also on an estrogen priming effect in adulthood.
 The lower the estrogen convertible androgen or primary estrogen level during brain differentiation, the higher is the evocability of a positive estrogen action on LH secretion in later life.
 In clinical studies, we were able to induce a positive estrogen feedback on LH secretion in most intact homosexual men in clear-cut contrast to intact hetero- or bisexual men.
 These findings were strongly confirmed by Gladue and associates.

 In other words, estrogen levels during brain development are responsible for the sex-specific differences in gonadotrophin secretion and estrogen feedback at the pituitary.
 The important point of this research is that males (with the exception of homosexuals) were not found to have any positive feedback from estrogen.
 Those results that were "strongly confirmed."